TorchSSL/TorchSSL/README.md

 It is convenient to perform experiment with TorchSSL.
 For example, if you want to perform FlexMatch algorithm:

 1. Modify the config file in `config/flexmatch/flexmatch.yaml` as you need
-2. Run `python flexmatch --c config/flexmatch/flexmatch.yaml`
+2. Run `python flexmatch.py --c config/flexmatch/flexmatch.yaml`

 ## Customization